Wind generator, connected to an energy storage device.

 The electrical energy is partly used directly and partly stored in electric storage batteries, to be used later.

-The kinetic energy produced by the wind turbine can also be accumulated by means of an additional patented accumulator of potential mechanical energy, which, in addition to being installable on buildings, can also be integrated into some types of ships and boats.
+The kinetic energy produced by the wind turbine can also be stored by means of an additional patented potential mechanical energy accumulator, which, in addition to being connectable to buildings, can also be integrated into various constructions and structures, for example, bridges.

 Some electricity consumers, particularly hospitals, are equipped with internal combustion engine-driven electricity generators and are also equipped with electricity storage devices.